Your cookie preferences

 How is let-to-buy different to buy-to-let?

-A buy-to-let mortgage is specific product, whereas let-to-buy is not an individual product type, but rather a set of circumstances where two mortgages, are taken out simultaneously for a specific purpose.
+A buy-to-let mortgage is a specific product, whereas let-to-buy is not an individual product type, but rather a set of circumstances where two mortgages are taken out simultaneously for a specific purpose.

 Lending criteria for a let-to-buy mortgage

 As you are taking out two mortgages with let-to-buy, you'll need to meet the lending criteria for both.
-This is the case whether you use one or two lenders, as the mortgage products are different to each other, and therefore have different requirements.
+This is the case whether you use one or two lenders, as each mortgage type has different requirements.

 Buy-to-let criteria

-• You typically need a minimum equity requirement of between 25% and 40% in your current home, depending on the lender
+• You typically need to hold a minimum of 25% - 40% equity in your home, depending on the lender

 • Your property should be able to produce a rental income of 125%-145% of the mortgage repayments - this may need to be confirmed by an ARLA registered rental agent

-• You usually need to provide evidence that you have an onward purchase (a new residential home to live in)
+• You usually need to provide evidence of an onward purchase (new residential home)

 • You may also need to show proof of your intent to let out your current home, and that it is not for sale

-• Buy-to-let mortgages are typically interest-only, which means that you'll need a viable repayment plan for the loan at the end of the mortgage term.
-Traditional landlords tend to sell the property to repay the loan, but this will likely defeat the point of your goal, so you may need to look at other options, such as investments or savings
+• Buy-to-let mortgages are typically interest-only, so you'll need a viable repayment plan to repay the loan at the end of the mortgage term.
+Traditional landlords tend to sell the property to repay the loan, but if you're looking to keep the property, investments or savings may be another option

 Residential (onward purchase) criteria